 Get yourself prepared to tackle Irish roads by reading our guide for how to survive driving in Ireland.
 It includes car rental tips, navigation advice, information on the different kinds of roads in Ireland and suggestions for how to stay sane.

-Each of the days below indicate estimated drive times.
+Each of the itinerary days below indicates estimated drive times.
 I have been conservative with these times, adding 20%+ to Google’s suggested times.
 But please note that the total driving time does not count tourist sites, hikes, shopping, lunch and lookie loos.

 3. Do At Least One Offbeat or Offtrack Thing

 We are all about the alternative itineraries here at Wayfaring Views.
 My Great Ocean Road trip includes a creepy lake with skeleton trees and my California coast road trip includes at goofy museum with antique gas pumps.